-Goal 1: To improve timely access to appropriate care and services for adults and children with an emphasis on primary and preventive care, and to remain in a safe and least-restrictive environment.
-Goal 2: To improve quality of care and services provided to DSHP, DSHP Plus and CHIP members.
+- Goal 1: To improve timely access to appropriate care and services for adults and children with an emphasis on primary, preventive, and behavioral healthcare, and to remain in a safe and least-restrictive environment. - Goal 2: To improve quality of care and services provided to Medicaid and CHIP enrollees.

 Goal 3: To control the growth of health care expenditures.

 Goal 4: To assure member satisfaction with Services.